DanielleSpitzig/Machine-Learning-Project/README.md

 This is a project done in fulfillment for the final project in the Introduction to Machine Learning course (CS 480/ 680) at the University of Waterloo.

-This cide is written in Python 3 and Google Colab was used for their GPU runtime option for the training of the neural networks.
+All code is written in Python 3 and Google Colab was used for their GPU runtime option for the training and prediction of the neural networks.

 This project was looking at the implementation of ABC and PSO as optimization techniques for deep neural networks (DNNs).
 The implementations were run on 3 data sets of varying sizes, each with a different amount of hidden layers.